CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 In this task, you will evaluate the functionality of GitHub Copilot by generating a simple code snippet using Copilot Chat.

-1. Create a file with any name of your choice.
+1. Create a python with .py extension, with any name of your choice.

    ![](../../media/createfile.png)

-1. Press Ctrl + I to prompt GitHub Copilot to write code for you.
+1. Press **Ctrl + I** to prompt GitHub Copilot to write code for you.

-1. When the Copilot mini window appears, request Copilot to generate a simple Python code.
+1. When the Copilot mini window appears, request Copilot to **Create a simple python code** .

    ![](../../media/checkpy.png)

 1. A basic "Hello World" code will be generated.
-Click "Accept" to insert it into the newly created file.
+Click **Accept** to insert it into the newly created file.

    ![](../../media/checkpy2.png)